Nimisha88/RahiTheTraveler/README.md

 # RahiTheTraveler

-A travel application that uses multiple types of data, from different APIs (data sources) namely, weather, location co-ordinates, destination images and Rest Countries
+A travel application that fetches multiple data from different APIs (data sources) namely, weather, location, destination image and destination's country information like it's capital, currency and language.
+It also helps user manage their packing list and tickets for their trip.
+As per project requirement, if the trip is within a week, current weather is displayed else next week's forecasted weather is displayed.
+Backdrop image assets are created to match the color theme of the application using [Canva](https://www.canva.com/).

 ## Application Preview for Saved Trips